galaxyproject/training-material/topics/variant-analysis/tutorials/beaconise-1000hg/tutorial.md

 | Registered     | Only known users can access the data                |
 | Controlled     | Only specifically granted users can access the data |

-The genomic variants data is usually divided into two parts.
+The Beacon data is divided into two parts.
 The Metadata and Genomic variants.
 The metadata is initially saved in different formats like Excel, CSV, etc., while the Genomic variations are kept in VCF files.
-So, before beaconing them, the beacon providers must prepare the data in JSON, also known as Beacon-friendly format (BFF).
+So, before creating a Beacon database for them, the Beacon providers must prepare the data in JSON, also known as Beacon-friendly format (BFF).
 This can be done by extracting the required information from those files following the beacon schemas.
 The beacon providers can use already developed tools such as in the [B2RI tools](https://github.com/EGA-archive/beacon2-ri-tools) or develop their own tools.

 For this tutorial we will show the steps to create a beacon and query it for the [HG00096](https://s3.console.aws.amazon.com/s3/buckets/1000genomes-dragen?region=us-west-2&bucketType=general&prefix=data/dragen-3.5.7b/hg38_altaware_nohla-cnv-anchored/HG00096/&showversions=false)